 Choosing a Base Dough

 Stamped dog treats can be made using any roll-and-cut dog treat dough.
-You’ll get better impressions on a smooth cohesive dough and it’s best to avoid chunky or speckled ingredients that may also be a distraction from the stamped patterns.
+You’ll get better impressions on a smooth cohesive dough and it’s best to avoid chunky or speckled ingredients that may distract from the stamped patterns.
 See our post on decorating homemade dog treats for more information and helpful tips.

 Dough can be stamped with any clean food-safe items.
 Your imagination is the limit!
-Patterned plunger cutters are easy and fast; however, one big advantage (other than not needing special cutters) to stamping or stencilling your own designs is that you don’t need to be quite so fussy about the treat dough consistency or rolling thickness as you do with stamping plungers since there is no pattern release to worry about.
+Patterned plunger cutters are easy and fast.
+However, one advantage (other than not needing special cutters) to stamping or stencilling your own designs is that you don’t need to as fussy about the dough consistency or rolling thickness as you do with plungers since there is no pattern release to worry about.
 Yay!

 Shapes and Sizes

-Since you are not restricted to a ready-made stamping plunger cutter for size and thickness, hand stamped treats are also easier to custom size to suit you and your pets.
-I usually break my treats into smaller pieces (blog pics not withstanding) no matter what size I bake.
-That way, my spotty piglets can get the perception of more individual treats for the same calorie intake.
+Since you are not restricted to a ready-made plunger cutter for size and thickness, hand stamped treats are also easier to custom size to suit you and your pets.
+I usually break big dog treats into smaller pieces (blog photos not withstanding) no matter what size they are.
+That way, my spotty piglets more individual treats for the same calorie intake.
 Everyone’s definition of bite sized is different.
 Just ask Oli!

 Making Hand Stamped Christmas Ornament Dog Treats

-To make ornaments, you can use a biscuit cutter (round or fluted) to make circles, ornament cutters if you have them, or any round food safe object.
+To make Christmas ornament dog treats like those pictured in this post, you can use a biscuit cutter (round or fluted), ornament cookie cutter, or any round food safe object to cut circles.
 Drinking glasses make an easy substitution.

 Making the Treats: